Kaya ni Mister, Kaya ni Misis

 Kaya ni Mister, Kaya ni Misis is a Philippine television sitcom series broadcast by ABS-CBN.
 The series is based on the 1996 Philippine film Kung Kaya Mo, Kaya Ko Rin.
 Directed by Johnny Manahan, it stars Maricel Soriano and Cesar Montano.
 It aired from May 19, 1997, to September 3, 2001, replacing The Maricel Drama Special and was replaced by the Monday slot of Home Along Da Riles.

+Only fast-cuts of the series is available on Jeepney TV's YouTube channel.

 Synopsis

 Buboy, a police, struggles to balance his demanding work and equally demanding bigmouthed, high-maintenance wife, Mary and their family's life.

 Buboy and Mary are known as the "now you see them sweet, now you don't" couple.